JimLynchCodes/Jimbos-Switchboard-Oracle-Setup-Guide/README.md

 # Server Setup

-Get this server on Azure: DCasv5
+Get this server on Azure: (AMD SEV) DCasv5 vs (SGX) DCdsv3

+In Azure.

+Click "Create Resource"

+Choose "Ubuntu 22", "Create"

 Then ssh in with: